We’re All in the People Business: Three Strategies You Need to Know to Maximize Workforce Performance

 Think of this coaching as an upfront investment on your part that will pay you as an HR professional huge dividends down the road.
 Your managers will be more productive, and they’ll be better at their jobs which will trickle down to their teams.
 This in turn means you will have to do less on your end, and so the upfront investment while potentially difficult will have a huge long-term payoff.

 3. Give Every Employee a Sense of Purpose

-Having a purpose is a major motivator for all human beings, from Gen Zers and Millennials to baby-boomers.
+Having a purpose is a major motivator for all human beings, from Gen Xers and Millennials to baby-boomers.
 Sometimes this comes from what your company does, but not every business has a genuinely world-changing mission.
-That’s why it’s also important for purpose to become personal to each of your workers.
-When your employees feel that they can grow, learn and develop, your company will benefit from the sense of purpose this brings.
+That’s why it’s also important for the purpose to become personal to each of your workers.
+When your employees feel that they can grow, learn, and develop, your company will benefit from the sense of purpose this brings.

 Some businesses are reluctant to invest in developing talent that may not stick around long enough for the company to reap the rewards.
 But while it’s true that the average length of time people stay in one job is declining (to just 2.8 years for 25-34 year-olds), if your company is unable to compete on salaries or lacks the appeal of high-profile brands you’ll always lose those people who want more money or renown.
 But that’s all the more reason to give your employees a great reason to stay.

 93 percent of employees say they would stay at a company for longer if the business invests in their career.
 When people feel they are constantly learning new skills and can see a pathway ahead for continued progress, they remain engaged and motivated.
 That means they are more likely to stay with your organization, perform at high levels, and develop new talents that will benefit your business in the future.